eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Project Details

 - We compiled a few ideas for the design here,  https://www.figma.com/file/IPrFq5RrP0V3cSMO1IwJrv/Swap-branding-and-logo .
-We are still early on the process of creating a brand-
+We are still early on the process of creating a brand.
+Most of our pro so far has been devoted to testing and adapting to the inerworking of TrustEVM.
-- Most of our code comes from the Uniswap project, the following links contains broad documentation on the project- https://docs.uniswap.org/protocol/V2/reference/API/overview
+- Our code comes from the Uniswap project, the following links contains broad documentation on the project- https://docs.uniswap.org/protocol/V2/reference/API/overview
 - We will be reusing many of the components of the code where our project is forked from.
 This includes frameworks as react for the frontend: https://reactjs.org/.
 For the back ebd we are using https://github.com/nodejs/node
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- ... https:
-- While we are very early on our development process we have deployed several smart contracts and frontends to them.
+- While we are very early on our development process we have deployed several smart contracts and and their respective interfaces.
 - https://trustswap-testnet.web.app/ Is the frontend to a decentralized exchange.
 It curently makes use of the TrustEVM testnet-
 - https://trustswap-farm.web.app/ is a farm contract, it accepts LP deposits from our decentralized exchange and payrs out our testnet roken TRT.
 - https://docs.trustswap-farm.web.app/ is our documenation site, it includes general information of our platform.